The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Secondary Variable Dependences

 \subsection{Visible Hadronic Invariant Mass}

-Fig.~\ref{fig:BiasPlotsW} shows the bias as a function of the visible hadronic invariant mass~\footnote{We do not draw the SF method in this comparison as this is only valid when $W_{\rm vis} = M_p$}.
+Fig.~\ref{fig:BiasPlotsW} shows the bias as a function of the visible hadronic invariant mass~\footnote{We do not draw the SF method or the modified forms of the CCQE-like estimator in this comparison as these is only valid for specific values of $W_{\rm vis}$.}.
 The first notable feature is the periodic behaviour of the bias observed across all methods, most prominently in the CCQE-like estimator and, to a lesser extent, in the proton-based method.
 For the CCQE-like, the bias raises and falls as the true hadronic invariant mass approaches values corresponding to integer multiples of the proton mass.
 This pattern can be interpreted as a larger fraction of the energy being transferred to pions when $W_{\rm vis}$ lies between the peaks in the $W$ spectrum associated with specific proton multiplicities, resulting in greater bias for estimators that neglect pion information.
 The CCQE-like estimator exhibits a sharp increase in variance once $W > 2M_{p}$, marking the boundary beyond which the charged-current quasi-elastic (CCQE) hypothesis underlying this method is no longer valid.
 All other estimators offer similar performance, with the proton based method fluctuating depending on whether the final state invariant mass is close to an integer number of protons or not.
 The same periodic behavior in the variance with a period roughly equal to $M_p$ is also present, although with a smaller effect.